Field Types and Properties

 Multi-Select

 Once choices in this field are selected, it will display up to five selected choices without the field being expanded.
 If more than five selections have been made, it will read, for example, “6 selected”.
-A user viewing the form, later on, would need to hover or tap on the field to see which choices were selected.
+A user viewing the form later on would need to hover or tap on the field to see which choices were selected.

 • Checkboxes are separate variables and will be presented as unique columns in the data exports